Buying Guide

 Pillows

-Your pillow should complement your mattress and sleep position.
-Side sleepers need a higher loft (thickness) to fill the gap between the shoulder and head.
+Your pillow should match your mattress and sleep position.
+Side sleepers need higher loft to fill the gap between shoulder and head.
 Back sleepers need medium loft.
-Stomach sleepers need a thin, low-loft pillow or no pillow at all.
-Adjustable pillows that let you add or remove fill are the most versatile option since you can fine-tune the loft to match your exact needs.
+Stomach sleepers need thin or no pillow at all.
+Adjustable pillows that let you add or remove fill are the most practical option.
+I switched to one and it fixed neck pain I had been blaming on my mattress.

 Mattress Toppers

-If your current mattress is structurally sound but not comfortable enough, a mattress topper can be a cost-effective solution.
-Toppers typically range from 2 to 4 inches thick and can add softness, pressure relief, or cooling to your existing mattress.
-They are not a fix for a worn-out mattress with sagging or broken support, but they can meaningfully improve a mattress that is simply too firm or lacks contouring.
+If your mattress is structurally sound but uncomfortable, a topper can help.
+They run 2 to 4 inches thick and can add softness, pressure relief, or cooling.
+A topper will not fix a mattress with sagging or broken support.
+But if your bed is just too firm or lacks contouring, spending $100 to $200 on a topper is a lot cheaper than replacing the whole mattress.

 Making Your Decision

-If you are ready to explore specific products, check out our product reviews for detailed evaluations, or visit our best products page for our curated top picks.
+Ready to look at specific products?
+Check out our product reviews for detailed evaluations, or visit our best products page for curated top picks based on sleep position and needs.